swisstxt/ansible-consul/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/brianshumate/ansible-consul.svg)](http://isitmaintained.com/project/brianshumate/ansible-consul "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/brianshumate/ansible-consul.svg)](http://isitmaintained.com/project/brianshumate/ansible-consul "Percentage of issues still open")

 This Ansible role installs [Consul](https://consul.io/), including establishing a filesystem structure and server or client agent configuration with support for some common operational features.

 It can bootstrap a development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
 See [README_VAGRANT.md](https://github.com/brianshumate/ansible-consul/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-consul/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

 > “Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance.”<br>
 > ― Kurt Vonnegut, Hocus Pocus

 Please note that this role is more concerned with the initial installation and bootstrapping of a running cluster environment and does not currently concern itself (all that much) with performing ongoing drif^H^H^H^H *maintenance* of an existing cluster.

-Many users have expressed that the Vagrant based environment makes getting a working local cluster environment up and running an easy process — so this role will target that experience as a primary motivator for existing.
+Many users have expressed that the Vagrant based environment makes getting a working local Consul server cluster environment up and running an easy process — so this role will target that experience as a primary motivator for existing.

+If you get some mileage from it in other ways, then all the better!

 ## Requirements

-This role requires FreeBSD, or a Debian or RHEL based Linux distribution or Windows Server 2012 R2.
-It might work with other software versions, but does definitely work with the following specific software and versions:
+This role requires a FreeBSD, Debian, or RHEL based Linux distribution or Windows Server 2012 R2.
+It might work with other software versions, but is definitely known to work with the following specific software versions:

-* Consul: 0.9.2
+* Consul: 1.0.6
-* Ansible: 2.3.1.0
+* Ansible: 2.4.2.0
 * CentOS: 7
-* Debian: 8
+* Debian: 9
 * FreeBSD: 11
 * RHEL: 7
 * Ubuntu: 16.04